nunit/nunit.analyzers/README.md

 ## Which version works with Unity Test Framework ##

-If your Unity project is made by Unity under 2021.2, then use NUnit.Analyzers v2.x.

-If your Unity project is made by Unity 2021.2 or later, then use NUnit.Analyzers v3.3 (v3.4 or later of the analyzers does not work with Unity).

-You should use an analyzer built with the same version of Microsoft.CodeAnalysis.CSharp as the one embedded in the Unity Editor.
+Use the following version depending on your project's Unity version:

+- Unity 2022.2 or newer: NUnit.Analyzer v3.9.0
+- Unity 2021.2 or newer: NUnit.Analyzer v3.3.0
+- Unity 2020.2 or newer: NUnit.Analyzer v2.10.0

+> !NOTE
+> Unity uses specific versions of Microsoft.CodeAnalysis.CSharp, which means not all analyzer versions work with all Unity versions.

+> !NOTE
+> Unity Test Framework is based on NUnit3.5

 ## License ##